What is Soil Health?

 Understanding soil biology is very much at forefront of our science today.
 Soil represents a complex environment with highly variable conditions.
 Most biological activity occurs near the surface of the soil where most of the organic matter is located.
 There are 3 general types of organic matter found in soil: Living, dead, and very dead.
 All 3 play important roles in helping produce high yields of healthy crops.
 Adding organic matter to soil results in many benefits.

-- Living Organic Matter - includes plant roots, bacteria, fungi, nematodes, earthworms, mites, springtails, collembolans, moles, and many other types of organisms.
-They use resources in soil in various ways, decomposing organic matter, cycling nutrients, influencing plants and other biota, and responding to their chemical and physical environment in very complex ways.
+- Living Organic Matter - includes plant roots, bacteria, fungi, nematodes, and many other types of organisms.
+They use resources in soil in various ways, decomposing organic matter, cycling nutrients to make them available for plants, influencing other biota (such as by supressing pathogens), and responding to their chemical and physical environment in very complex ways.

 - Dead Organic Matter - is composed of recently dead soil organisms and crop residues that provide food (energy and nutrients) for soil organisms to live and function.
 Dead organic matter is also called “active” or “particulate” organic matter.
 This is the other essential partner in mineralizing nutrients for plants, aggregating soils, and forming humus.